nanlabs/devops-reference/README.md

 can be found separately in the [examples](./examples/) directory.
 Read more about the examples in the [examples](#examples) section.

-- [Complete AWS Glue example app](./examples/_apps/serverless-glue/) - A complete example of an AWS Glue application that uses the [Serverless Framework](https://www.serverless.com/) to deploy the infrastructure and DevContainers and/or Docker Compose to run the application locally.
+- [Complete AWS Glue example app](./examples/_apps/serverless-glue/) - A complete example of an AWS Glue application that uses the [Serverless Framework](https://www.serverless.com/) to deploy the infrastructure and DevContainers and/or Docker Compose to run the application locally with AWS Glue Libs, Spark, Jupyter Notebook, AWS CLI, among other tools.
 It provides jobs using Python Shell and PySpark.

 ## Examples